niessenTUM/Innok_students/README.md

 ### Running the code

+1. Turn the robot on and connect the Luigi PC to the robot's WLAn (tumheros)
+2. Check connection to the RPi by opening the terminal on the PC and running "ping ubuntu@10.21.20.15".
+Wait until you get a respond from the RPi
+3. Read the README on the folders "50 Projektion Trajektorie" and "51 Projektion Schutzfeld", make sure the files exist on the raspberry Pi
-1. Run projection_management.py on the Luigi PC
+4. Run projection_management.py on the Luigi PC

 ### Debugging